All Episodes

 It's the stories they cover, the stories they ignore.

-It's the way they cover them, it's the way they manipulate.
+It's the way they manipulate.

 Look at the women manipulated in the New York Times story.

-Look at the Telemundo case of people literally being choreographed by the photographer by the cameraman for Telemundo News.
+Look at the Telemundo case of people literally being choreographed by the photographer, by the cameraman for Telemundo News.

-It's it's pathetic.
+It's pathetic.

 These are things we've known for years, but a lot of people, I guess, didn't believe.